shpongledsummer/atmospheric-weather-card/README.md

 ### Immersive

 <img width="400" alt="Immersive mode" src="https://github.com/user-attachments/assets/fe259cd4-8ba5-4898-9d60-11d1c7758472" />

-This mode uses a transparent background, allowing the card to blend seamlessly into your dashboard.

 > [!NOTE]
 > Immersive mode looks best with themes that automatically switch between light and dark.
 If you use a fixed theme, set `theme: dark` or `theme: light` in the card configuration so it matches.
 See [Day / Night Logic](#day--night-logic).